 Many people who take autosomal DNA tests are surprised to see Iberia in their ethnicity estimate or ancestry report.
 If you have recently discovered that you have Iberian Peninsula ancestry, you have come to the right place.

 - What Iberian Peninsula DNA is

 - How Iberian DNA might have ended up in your results

 - Whether or not you might be able to find the ancestor(s) who contributed Iberian DNA to you

 The Iberian Peninsula has turned out to be one of the most mysterious European DNA ethnicities.
-It’s the most popular topic on this website, and I receive more e-mail questions about Iberian ancestry than I do any other ethnicity.
+Over the years, it has been one of the most popular topics on this site, and I have received more e-mail questions about Iberian ancestry than I do any other region in the world.